 I finished my first project, an app on guessing a number.
 It’s deployed on GitHub.

 Notes: I need to catch up on my HTML/CSS knowledge.
 This is really shaky as of this time. :-)

 Why did I choose Fullstack Academy over Hack Reactor?

 Number one was I felt like I am going to get my money’s worth in this program.
 I noticed that the interview was a lot harder and the free prep materials were impressive!
 It’s a pity that I didn’t find out about the paid prep before.
 I also heard from one of the incoming students that he had a great experience in the prep course that he thought the bootcamp must be good.
 From my experience so far, I would like to think there is more “spoon-feeding”.
 But isn’t that the reason for going to a bootcamp and paying the high price rather than going it all alone, which you can?
-Also, I got suckered in by the available scholarships advertised by Fullstack.
-I got it but not as much as I would like to have gotten.
-That’s ok.
-It’s part of the deal that I have chosen.
+Also, Fullstack has some on-going promo for discounted tuition.
 Another factor was the “No a-holes” rule.
 That to me is really important!